 It is made in Haarlem in The Netherlands.
 CNC-Machining is done in Prague then assembled, packed and shipped from Haarlem.
 Some materials, seals and other small bits and bobs either come from Germany, France, or The Netherlands.

 The Ø 36mm handles are milled from solid Ø 36mm rods of aluminium so there is very little waste.
 The handle holes have a little chamfer and an unthreaded section to make them easy to align and bolt on.
 The small ridge at the top of the handles gives a good grip when holding the record from the top.

 The logo is engraved on a 5 axis CNC machine.
 It is a lot more expensive to do than laser etching but laser etching doesn't look as nice.
 It has a hard edge to it and looks, dare I say, "Digital".
-The engraved logo looks deep and solid and gives a slightly better grip.
+The engraved logo looks deep and solid.

 The transparent discs are CNC-cut from solid sheets of 12mm Acrylic.
 These are very strong, acrylic that thick will never crack or break.
 A square groove is machined for "D" shaped seals that fit solidly and tightly.
 The edges of the discs are hand-polished.
 A bevel makes it easy to wipe water build-up near the seals.
 The EPDM D-Ring seals are from the food-industry, they are aseptic, won't deteriorate and are easy to clean.

 All parts are available as spares in case you damage or lose one.

 The tool ships in a standard recycled cardboard box to reduce waste, shipping costs and carbon footprint.
 Parts are held together in a closed-cell foam insert designed to fit into into a MINI-Systainer Size 1 (Not included).